-The negative-sequence and ground/residual overcurrent elements respond to $3xI_2$ and $3xI_0$ currents, respectively.
+The ground/residual overcurrent elements respond to $3xI_0$ current.
 Thus, for this test all overcurrent elements see 6 A.

 You can also test the following elements in Relay Word row R2 and R3 using the above method (bypass step 2 because 50H and 50C cannot be torque controlled).